GNU Pascal

 GNU Pascal (GPC) is a Pascal compiler composed of a frontend to GNU Compiler Collection (GCC), similar to the way Fortran and other languages were added to GCC.
 GNU Pascal is ISO 7185 compatible, and it implements most of the ISO 10206 Extended Pascal standard.

 The major advantage of piggybacking GNU Pascal on the GCC compiler is that it is instantly portable to any platform the GCC compiler supports.
-However since GPC is a frontend, it does have to adapt if major changes are done to GCC (like a major new version).
+However since GPC is an out of tree frontend, it does have to adapt if major changes are done to GCC (like a major new version).
 Typically, new major versions are adopted only slowly (still mostly at 3.x, with 4.x experimental builds).
 This is probably one of the reasons why developers are looking at a C targeting backend.